-Learning techniques appropriate for counseling children and adolescents and social and emotional problems that primarily occur in children, is the focus of this course.
+The focus of this course is for students to learn techniques that are appropriate for counseling children and adolescents who have social and emotional problems.
 Students who plan to focus their counseling careers on children and adolescents may take this course after completing a prerequisite in counseling research methods.
 Students focusing on other areas of counseling, such as adult counseling, may take this course in their second year of study.

 Marriage and Family Counseling Course

 Although not always grouped together, marriage and family counseling students learn how the framework of the family influences family member relationships.
 Students learn theories related to how different types of families function.
 Couples counseling techniques are sometimes part of a family counseling course.
 This course is generally taken mid-program.